Welcome to my blog that chronicles my walks, visits, discoveries, memories, photographs and history of London, The Unfinished City.

 A few scary moments as some dinosaurs took an interest in our vehicle, with one clambering over the window, as it tried to get on the roof, but, otherwise, it was a plenty journey ambling past some Alamosaurus, Triceratops, Ankylosaurus, Dakotaraptor and many more.

-We disembarked and went into the visitor's centre, where our guide explained where we were and what we would see.
-Around the walls various CCTV screens showed the goings on around the base: Living quarters, hospital, canteen, dry store, various laboratories, workshops, gym and various other areas of the Timebase.
 After a good look at some of the press clippings, commemorative plaques and other paraphernalia on the walls we headed into a laboratory, where there were some great exhibits on show: A forearm from a Tyrannosaurus, various dinosaur brains, an Alamosaurus heart, various bugs and even dinosaur droppings!!!
 Many of these items could be handled, making it a real educational environment.

 From here we then went on to see the autopsy of an Alamosaurus: This included the removal of some internal organs and the sawing off of the cranial plate, to expose the brain.
-Luckily the autopsy took lace behind a glass screen, so we were in no danger of getting covered in blood.
+Luckily the autopsy took place behind a glass screen, so we were in no danger of getting covered in blood.

 The hatchery was next, on the experience, where we could see various dinosaur nests.
 While we were there a baby Dilophoraptor hatched, which they named Keilyn Raptor, after the birthday girl herself.